Riekr/jloga/README.md

 In addition to `env.jloga.properties` a `env-windows.jloga.properties` will be read when running in Windows environment and a `env-unix.jloga.properties` otherwise.
 The more specific env file will override the less specific properties.

-Inside the `.json.jloga` files the `command` tag is an array of strings or other array of string, in the latter case the array contents will be concatenated with the system path separator.
+Inside the `.jloga.json` files the `command` tag is an array of strings or other array of string, in the latter case the array contents will be concatenated with the system path separator.

+### Bundling
+Jloga can be bundled inside other jars among necessary resources and additiona classpath.
+Inside the new jar you can bundle predefined scripts for having a "ready for distribution" log analysis bundle.

+Inside the root of your jar you can include a `jloga.scripts` text file where each line represents another `.jloga.json` file to be loaded as a resource script.

+Search scripts loaded from resource file will be marked as `RES:`, other external scripts will be marked as `EXT:` as usual.

+The source precedence of the scripts is:
+1. built-in
+2. budled scripts
+3. external scripts

+One tier cannot replace an higher tier script.

 ### Ordering
 Without any other specification, external scripts are ordered by filename.
 You can specify order in other ways: